Saridak/Computer-Network/README.md

 # Computer-Network-Lab
-6 lab exercises from my undergraduate course in Computer Network
+6 lab exercises from my undergraduate course in Computer Network using GNS3 and VMware Workstation Player